 Chicken, slowly smothered in a rich brown gravy until it’s falling apart.
-Layers of flavor are built on a light roux, the Trinity with garlic, South Louisiana Herbs and Spices and a gravy made with a rich stock.
+Layers of flavor are built on a medium roux, the Trinity with garlic, South Louisiana Herbs and Spices, and a gravy made with a rich stock.
 Most South Louisiana families have coveted family recipes for Smothered Chicken or Stewed Chicken.
 This is Sweet Daddy D’s no-angst recipe for this Cajun country classic.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.